Valentine-Nkatha/app-owns-data/powerbi_demo.md

-# Power BI App Owns Data – End-to-End Demo Setup on Ubuntu (Annotated)
+# Power BI App Owns Data – End-to-End Demo Setup on Ubuntu

 This document provides a **step-by-step guide** to setting up a Power BI App Owns Data embedding demo on a fresh Ubuntu VM.
 Every command, config file, and code snippet includes detailed explanations of what it does and why it is required.